juvenal/juvenal.github.io/_posts/2017-01-02-released-advance-toolchain-101.md

 layout: post
 categories: work ibm-ltc
 ---
-A new update release for the 10.0 series of the IBM Advance Toolchain for Linux on Power is now available.<!--more-->
+A new update release for the 10.0 series of the IBM Advance Toolchain for Linux on POWER is now available.<!--more-->

 This release provides new features and many package updates, including: